hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 # Notification of Presentation (NOP) Waiver Checker Service Guide

-This service guide explains how to use the NOP Waiver Checker API.
-It is written for Community System Providers (CSP's) and software developers to learn about the processes involved in passing Economic Operators Registration and Identification (EORI) numbers to check NOP Waiver validity.
+This guide explains how Community System Providers (CSPs) can use the NOP Waiver Checker API.
+It details the process of passing Economic Operators Registration and Identification (EORI) numbers to check NOP Waiver validity.

+It is also intended to help software developers and others involved in integrating software that connects to NOP Waiver Checker API.

+**Note:** The NOP Waiver Checker API is restricted to CSPs and not available to other users.

 ## Overview

-This API enables Community System Providers (CSP's) and software developers to check if traders have a valid NOP Waiver authorisation using their EORI number.
-This waiver is necessary to enable the transit of Not At Risk (NAR) goods moving through from GB-NI.
+This API allows CSPs to check if traders have a valid NOP Waiver authorisation using their EORI number.
+This waiver is required for the transit of Not At Risk (NAR) goods moving through from GB-NI.

 The API follows REST principles and has a single POST method endpoint that returns the data in JSON format.
 It uses standard HTTP error response codes.
 Use this API to request the NOP Waiver authorisation status of between 1 and 3000 EORI numbers passed as an array.